jacordero/ESA-audio-sentiment-analysis/docs/EmotionRecognition.md

 * ```input_type``` is a value that indicates whether audios are recorded from a microphone (```"mic"```) or loaded from a directory (```"recorded"```).
 * ```input_directory``` indicates the directory containing recorded audios to be analyzed.
 This property is used only when the ```input_type``` is set to ```"recorded"```.
 * ```test_data_dir``` corresponds to the directory containing test data.
 This value is used by the testing scripts inside the ```tests``` directory.
-* ```prod_models_dir``` is the path of directory that contains candidate models for emotion recognition (sentiment prediction).
+* ```prod_models_dir``` is the path of the directory that contains candidate models for emotion recognition (sentiment prediction).
 This path must also be specified relative to the root folder of the source code repository.
 * ```model``` corresponds to a dictionary containing information about the tone-based model to be used for sentiment prediction.
     * ```model_dir``` corresponds to the path of the directory that contains the tone-based model to be used by emotion recognition software.
 This path must be indicated relative to the directory indicated in the ```prod_models_dir``` parameter.
     * ```model_name``` corresponds to the name of the ```.h5``` model inside ```model_dir```.